chocolatey/choco-wiki/Installation.md

 ## Non-Administrative Install

 1. You must choose a different location than the default.
-The default is a more secure location that only administrators can write to.
+The default is a more secure location that only administrators can update.
 1. Follow that with the command line / PowerShell methods of installation.

 ## Command Line